OpenInformix/NodeFullStack/README.md

 #### This solution has following features.
 - REST API based on node.js and Express with middleware concept.
 - Making AJAX request from a web page and Send/Receive data to/from back-end.
-- Examples of REST verb usage such as GET, POST, DELETE
+- Examples of HTTP verb  usage such as GET, POST, DELETE
 - Serving static page (FYI: node.js with HTTP/1 is not an efficient static page serving engine)
 - Basic service virtualization for database access module.